 Instead, take the above factors into account and build a long term portfolio.
 You can always buy into more than one index fund but I personally wouldn’t overcomplicate things.

-Th Global All-Cap Index Fund is diversified across company sizes (small to large), countries (developed and emerging) and sectors (finance, technology, consumer goods etc.)
+The FTSE Global All-Cap Index Fund is diversified across company sizes (small to large), countries (developed and emerging) and sectors (finance, technology, consumer goods etc.).

 In my mind, the simpler the better.
 But remember…

 The older you get, the less time you have for your investments to grow.
 If you’re an older investor, you may not have the ability to invest for a 30+ year time horizon.
 So what can you do in this case?

 Effectively, as you age, you want your risk to decrease.
 You can afford to invest in volatile investments (like a stock index fund) when you’re young but when you’re an older investor, you should aim to reduce your risk and reduce the volatility of your investments.
 There are multiple ways to do this and I am going to focus on one in particular today.
 Stock/Bond Reallocation.

 Bonds tend to have a very low correlation with stocks, meaning when stocks go up, bonds tend to move in the opposite direction.
 This means bonds are an effective way of reducing a portfolio’s volatility.